 Due to the time and effort this takes, Denver Health refers to their participating doctors as “champions.”
 Kuka points out that these are doctors who work hard seeing patients all day, and then head to additional (and voluntary) training in the evenings or weekends for a patient population they want to serve.
 "To me, that makes them pretty champion-like," says Kuka.

 Behind the Health Disparities

-LGBTQ health services don’t simply aim to be a safe space for this patient population, although that in itself is crucial.
-These networks and clinics have a very real opportunity to chip away at the health disparities between LGBTQ youth and adults and their cisgender, heterosexual counterparts.
+LGBTQ health services don’t simply aim to be a safe space for this patient population.
+(However, that in itself is crucial.)
+These clinics have an opportunity to chip away at the health disparities between LGBTQ Americans and their cisgender, heterosexual counterparts.

 Those who identify as LGBTQ have the highest rates of tobacco and alcohol use, according to the U.S. Office of Disease Prevention and Health Promotion.
 This increases their risk of heart problems and certain cancers.
 In fact, LGBTQ individuals have a higher risk of heart problems such as heart disease and heart attacks.
 They also are more likely to have mental illnesses like depression or anxiety, and are more likely to die by suicide.

 “In order to care for LGBTQ folks, everyone needs to realize that we are no different than the rest of the patient population,” says Kuka.
 “We have higher disparities because of discrimination—not just in healthcare [but] nationally.”